akvo/akvo-flow-docs/docs/fieldapp2.0/2-installing-app.rst

 Obtaining and using GPS Status & Toolbox:

 1. Use the direct download method described above.
-In the browser, go to xxxx.akvoflow.org/gps. (replace xxxx with the flow instance name) This will download the GPS Status app.
+In the browser, go to xxxx.akvoflow.org/gps. (replace xxxx with the flow dashboard name) This will download the GPS Status app.
 In the notification bar, click on the app to install it, as described above.

 2. When the app is installed, open it.
 The app will automatically try to download the AGPS data it needs.